Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 - `Uint32Array`

 Moving on to the third argument of `gl.bufferData` which you can understand as a kind of **usage hint** to the GPU, it tells WebGL **how you intend to use the buffer data**.
-This is only a *hint* to the GPU driver — WebGL does not enforce it.
+This is only a *hint* to the GPU System — WebGL does not enforce it.

 We commonly use two modes: